 We recommend you use the latest version of your chosen browser to best view this website.

 Access to menu items can be navigated by pressing the 'Tab' key if you do not have access to a mouse.
 Other navigation aids used on this website include the Skip to main content link at the top left corner of each page, breadcrumb trail links, heading style use, meaningful links and descriptive attributes on images.

-This website aims to be responsive across a range of screen sizes and accommodates five different layouts for different screen widths (phones 480px and below; phones to tables 767px and below; portrait tablets 768px and above; desktop 980px and up; large display 1200px and above).
+This website aims to be responsive across a range of screen sizes and accommodates five different layouts for different screen widths (phones 480px and below; phones to tablets 767px and below; portrait tablets 768px and above; desktop 980px and up; large display 1200px and above).

 You may choose to increase/decrease the font size by holding 'Ctrl' or 'Command' and either pressing +/- (plus or minus) on your keyboard or scrolling with your mouse until the text is a suitable size.

 Changing the colour scheme and contrast

 Different browsers will allow you to customise the colour scheme and contrast levels to suit individual needs.
 Helpful information on the different browsers and methods for customising the font colours and background colours can be found on the BBC's My Web My Way.